Cavity optimization for Unruh effect at small accelerations

-Despite being a fundamental prediction, such thermal response have not yet been tested \cite{Matsas-2008}.
+Despite being a fundamental prediction, experimental realization of Unruh effect has not been made possible due to the demand of extremely high accelerations, for appreciable thermal effects one needs $a \geq 10^{21}~{\rm m/s}^2$ \cite{Matsas-2008}.
 For accelerations small compared to the energy gap $\Delta E$ of the detector, the response rate is exponentially suppressed, i.e., ${\dot {\cal F}}\approx (\Delta E/2\pi)\e^{-2\pi\Delta E/a}$.
-This is one of the main reasons behind the extreme difficulty in directly observing the transitions in UDD for small accelerations.
-This suppression basically originates from the fact that the temperature experienced by the accelerating detector is vanishingly small for achievable acceleration scales, since $T\sim \hbar a/{\rm k}_{\rm B}c$.
-Hence, for such small temperatures, the significant thermal contribution comes only from the low frequency modes, for which the density of field modes falls rapidly as $\rho(\omega)\sim \omega^2$ in free space.
-Therefore, the direct detection of atomic transitions in non-inertial UDDs is challenging due to the necessity of extremely high accelerations, e.g., thermal effects of temperature 1 K requires the acceleration to be as large as $10^{21}~{\rm m/s}^2$.
-This makes attaining an irrefutable experimental verification of Unruh effect a non-trivial exercise of the current era.
+This suppression basically originates from the fact that the temperature experienced by the accelerating detector is vanishingly small for achievable acceleration scales, since $T\sim \hbar a/{\rm k}_{B}c$.
+Hence, for such small temperatures, the significant thermal contribution comes only from the low frequency modes, for which the density of field modes (the Bose-Einstein distribution) falls rapidly as $\rho(\omega)\sim \omega^2$ in free space, suppressing the response in turn, making experimental verification of Unruh effect a non-trivial exercise of the current era.

-In response, efforts have been made to enhance the detector response for maximum achievable accelerations (in foreseeable future) using techniques such as optical cavities \cite{Scully-2003}, ultra-intense lasers \cite{Chen-1999}, and Penning traps \cite{Rogers-1988}.
-Techniques involving capturing the finite temperature effects of an accelerating system, such as, monitoring thermal quivering \cite{Raval-1996}, decay of accelerated protons \cite{Vanzella-2001}, and radiation emission in Bose-Einstein condensate \cite{Garay-2000,Retzker-2008}, are also proposed.
+In response, efforts have been made to enhance the detector response for maximum achievable accelerations (in foreseeable future) using techniques such as optical cavities \cite{Scully-2003}, ultra-intense lasers \cite{Chen-1999, Habs-2008}, and Penning traps \cite{Rogers-1988}.
+Techniques involving capturing the finite temperature effects of an accelerating system, such as, monitoring thermal quivering \cite{Raval-1996}, decay of accelerated protons \cite{Vanzella-2001}, and radiation emission in Bose-Einstein condensate \cite{Garay-2000,Retzker-2008} are also proposed.
 Other than these, there are attempts using geometric phases \cite{Mann-2011}, and properly selected Fock states \cite{Fuentes-2010} to enhance the effects of non-inertial motion.
-Despite these non-trivial attempts, the efforts are still far away from the experimental realization of the Unruh effect.
+Despite these non-trivial attempts, the efforts are still far from the experimental realization of the Unruh effect (however, see \cite{Kaminer-2021} for a recent claim).